cypress-io/cypress/CONTRIBUTING.md

 [eslint-plugin-cypress-dev](https://github.com/cypress-io/eslint-plugin-cypress-dev) plugin.

 ### Tests

+TODO: switch this from saying to run all the tests, and instead run the test for a given package.

+Our true e2e tests are in packages/server, which test the full stack all together.
+To run those - do XYZ.

+Mention difference in packages for unit, integration, and e2e tests.

+Make a note these are really long, and we spin up like 16 instances to do it all.

 Since it is generally best to do single runs of tests serially instead of in parallel, this repo has some convenience scripts to run all the tests for all the packages sequentially: